ariangn/encryptonite/README.md

 <br>

-The custom encoding can be modified in the 'Modify Custom Encryptor' tab. <br> <br>
+The custom encoding can be modified in the 'Modify Custom Encryptor' tab. <br>
 <img width="350" src="https://github.com/user-attachments/assets/a9cc86b5-d3e0-4bec-a7c2-48dd9d345f06">

 ## How to use